Where to Stay in Santorini

 and rely on public transportation or a rental car

 or bike to see the sunsets and experience the

 nightlife or do you want to stay in the cliff side

 towns and take the trek to the beach.

 Many people e-mail me in disbelief at the cost of some of the caldera view hotels on Santorini, ready to cancel their trips because they think the island is unaffordable.
 I used to think this was nonsense.
 But now they may be right.
 The cost of hotels during the tourist season, especially those with caldera view is now out of many people's price range.
 Especially those who are used to not paying more than 100 euros a night.
 The Volcano View Villas

 there.
-But if you can't afford a taxi then why are you even thinking about caldera view.
+But if you can't afford a taxi then why are you even thinking about caldera view?
 Of course we decided to rent a car the next day because if you really want to see the island you need one, so the location of the hotel did not matter, in fact it was better because we did not have to worry about parking.
 We could park right in front of the hotel and from there get anywhere on the island quickly.

 are five stylish, individually designed

 luxury villas, each with its private